Ocisaac/Functions/README.md

 printMessage.Apply("Hey!") // the null object is not used
 ```

-Note that function addition is not the same as chaining, it is equivalent to delegate adding.
+Note that function addition is not the same as chaining, it is equivalent to delegate addtion.